Skip to main content

 START_IN_PAST422The start value is in the past.

-START_OUT_OF_RANGE422The start value is beyond the 30-day scheduling horizon.
+START_OUT_OF_RANGE422The start value is more than 30 days in the future.

 INVALID_TIME_WINDOW422start or end violates the time-window contract.
 Body carries details.reason naming the specific issue.